-This perfectly menacing is from the second act of 2015 horror movie, It Follows, whose enthusiastic critical reception derived from its familiarity as an old-school slasher flick and simultaneously from the novelty of how it inhabits both that genre and its geographical setting.
+This perfectly menacing sequence is from the second act of 2015 horror movie, It Follows, whose enthusiastic critical reception derived from its welcome familiarity as an old-school slasher flick and simultaneously from the novelty of how it inhabits both that genre and its geographical setting.
 Set in and around Detroit, Michigan, the film’s narrative centres on a group of teenagers pursued by an unstoppable, shape-shifting force of bodily destruction, a nameless entity that remains invisible to all but its potential victims and which frequently takes on the appearance of those it previously mangled.
 ‘It could look like someone you know,’ we are told, ‘or it could be a stranger in a crowd.’
-But unlike the films to which this one gleefully pays homage – namely, the ultra-conservative and almost exclusively suburban slasher films of the 1970s, 80s, and 90s – the horror witnessed here is just as knowingly about the experience of life during an economic crisis as it is about puritanical morality.
-In this scene the homage is especially apparent, given that it reimagines two better-known scares from classic horror: one is from 1978, when Laurie Strode first espies Michael Myers through a classroom window during a discussion on immutable fate; and the other is from 1984, when a classroom reading of Shakespearean tragedy provides the soporific impetus for Nancy Thompson’s departure from reality and into Freddy Krueger’s nightmare realm.
+But unlike the genre to which this film gleefully pays homage – namely, the ultra-conservative and almost exclusively suburban slasher movies of the 1970s, 80s, and 90s – the horror witnessed here is just as knowingly about the experience of life during an economic crisis as it is about puritanical morality.
+In this scene the homage is especially apparent, given that it reimagines two better-known scares from classic horror: one from 1978, when Laurie Strode first espies Michael Myers through a classroom window during a discussion on immutable fate; and another, from 1984, when a classroom reading of Shakespearean tragedy provides the soporific impetus for Nancy Thompson’s departure from reality and into Freddy Krueger’s nightmare realm.
 And while, in this more recent film, characters are still marked for death by their sexual proclivities – ‘it’ is passed from victim to victim like an STD – the film’s geography and how it occupies time and space seem altogether allegorical in some deeper historical sense.

 Detroit has become exceptional within cultural imagination for its synonymy with economic crisis: ‘it is,’ suggests Joshua Clover, ‘a laboratorial clarification of a dynamic proceeding unevenly across the overdeveloped world, a dynamic based in the great transformation of capitalism that will be known as deindustrialization, accompanied by waning accumulation and changes in the global division of labor and of nonlabor.’
 If the gutting of large-scale manufacture, the mortgage default bubble, and the ensuing financial meltdown are to be remediated into popular narrative, then surely Detroit is the perfect location in which that remediation should take place.
 The film seems to know this.
 Jay, the girl whom we met in the classroom, contracts and is introduced to the eponymous ‘it’ outside an abandoned factory.
 She and her friends are then pursued from the middle-class suburbs, which come replete with numerous boarded-up houses, to a lakeside holiday property from which they are similarly ousted, before crossing 8 Mile Road to enter the city proper.
-Or, more specifically, the narrative begins in the affluent Sterling Heights, encounters the source of horror first at the Redford Theatre definitively at the Packard Automotive Plant, journeys north to the shores of Lake Huron, and returns south for its denouement to the Water Works Park in the City of Detroit.
+Or, more specifically, the narrative begins in the affluent Sterling Heights, encounters the source of horror first at the Redford Theatre then definitively at the Packard Automotive Plant, journeys north to the shores of Lake Huron, and returns south for its denouement to the Water Works Park in the City of Detroit.
 This trajectory of passage, tantamount to a series of evictions, redoubles the horror of supernatural antagonism by coupling it with middle-class deracination into a hazardous urban milieu.